ceeewatt/.dotfiles/README.md

 For an explanation of systemd targets, see https://shorturl.at/ZYHuK.

 I thought this blogpost was pretty helpful in troubleshooting my initial issue with my `.profile` not getting sourced: https://shorturl.at/mM55T.

+## Addons

+The downside of switching from a Desktop Environment (DE), such as Gnome, to a Window Manager (WM), such as Sway, is that you no longer have all the tools you're used to having in a normal desktop.
+For example, the Sway WM does not provide out of the box support for controlling the volume or configuring network settings - you must find 3rd party tools to do these things or implement them yourself.

+The Sway wiki provides a list of [Useful Addons](https://github.com/swaywm/sway/wiki/Useful-add-ons-for-sway) that are known to be compatible with Sway.

+### Application Launcher

+The first addon I installed was an application launcher, called [wofi](https://hg.sr.ht/~scoopta/wofi).
+I installed it from the system package manager (`apt install wofi`).
+This tool provides a gui interface for launching programs, such as those that have a *.desktop file associated with them.
+In my Sway config file, there's a command for establishing the keybinding to launch wofi.
+Note that this program is no longer actively maintained, so I might need to choose a different one in the future.

+### Volume Control

+Concepts:
+- Sound Server
+- Name pipe (FIFO) for Inter Process Communication
+- Systemd units

+The next addon is for controlling the system volume (or anything that might need a progress bar, such as brightness).
+[Wob](https://github.com/francma/wob) is a daemon that adjusts the levels of a graphical progress bar when you change its input value.
+On the github page, there's an example of how to setup/configure this tool (See: [wob/contrib](https://github.com/francma/wob/tree/master/contrib)).
+The exact example I followed was for controlling the volume using PulseAudio (pamixer).

+As I have recently learned, there are various Linux tools for controlling system audio.
+These are called [Sound Servers](https://wiki.debian.org/Sound?action=show&redirect=CategorySound).
+By default, my Debian 12 installation used [PipeWire](https://wiki.debian.org/PipeWire), which appears to be a more modern tool), but I decided to instead install [PulseAudio](https://wiki.debian.org/PulseAudio) (`apt install pulseaudio`).
+I don't think this was necessary at all, and I might in the future use the default PipeWire instead.

+Pamixer (`apt install pamixer`) is a command line tool for controlling volume levels for PulseAudio.
+With PulseAudio and pamixer installed, I could now update my Sway config with the proper commands to adjust audio levels via some keybindings and subsequently control a wob progress bar.

+Wob works by integrating with systemd to have background process (daemon) that updates a progress bar when the value of its input changes.
+In the Sway config, we created a name pipe (FIFO).
+Whenever we update the volume using pamixer, we read out the current volume level into this named pipe.
+The wob daemon then uses this new value to update the progress bar.